93rd Grey Cup: Game summary

 The Alouettes struck back with a Duval field goal as time expired, tying the game at 28–28.

 Montreal went first in the overtime shootout, and Calvillo passed to Dave Stala in the right corner of the endzone to give Montreal a 35–28 lead.
 Edmonton replied with Ray hitting Jason Tucker on an 11-yard score.

 In the second overtime, the Eskimos were unable to score a touchdown on second and four.
 The kicker Fleming converted a field goal to bring the score to 38–35, with Montreal's turn in hand.

 The second overtime featured an unusual if not illegal play.
 On first down, Calvillo faced a heavy Edmonton rush and tried to throw the ball away.
 Edmonton defensive end Joe Montford knocked the ball down at the line, but Calvillo was able to catch it.
 Calvillo then illegally threw the ball again into the endzone to wide receiver Kerry Watkins who, without an Eskimo within five yards, dropped the game winning (albeit illegal) pass.
 The play resulted in a 10-yard penalty against the Alouettes for an illegal forward pass, putting them on the 45-yard line.
 On 1st and 20, Calvillo was sacked by Charles Alston for a 13-yard loss, which pushed the ball out of Duval's field goal range.
 An incomplete pass on second down and a long injury break set the stage for third and 33.
 An Eskimos blitz forced Calvillo to scramble ten yards down the left sideline.
 Anticipating a tackle, Calvillo kicked the ball forward in order to keep Montreal's Grey Cup hopes alive, but the ball was recovered by Eskimo linebacker A. J. Gass.

-Most Valuable Players & Trivia
+Most Valuable Players & trivia

 In the presentation ceremony after the game, the Grey Cup Most Valuable Player award was given to Edmonton quarterback Ricky Ray, who completed 35 of 45 passes for 359 yards and two touchdowns.
-The Most Valuable Canadian was Edmonton backup fullback Mike Maurer (substituting for the injured Mathieu Bertrand), who picked up 41 receiving yards on four catches.
+The Most Valuable Canadian was Edmonton backup fullback Maven Maurer (substituting for the injured Mathieu Bertrand), who picked up 41 receiving yards on four catches.

 Montreal and Edmonton have met in 11 Grey Cup clashes.
 The Alouettes prevailed in 1974, the Ice Bowl of 1977, and 2002.
 The Eskimos have won in 1954, 1955, 1956, 1975, 1978, 1979, 2003 and 2005.